Mat Hoffman: Haro years

-In 1987, at the age of 15, Hoffman became the youngest SPROO to join the freestyle BMX circuit and was hired to ride for Haro Bikes.
+At the 1989 2-Hip King of Vert finals in Irvine, California, Hoffman competes in first contest as a professional while still competing as an amateur.
+The amateurs rode first and Hoffman placed first then turned pro after his run and took first in the pro class.
+He also won the highest air of the contest and also finished the year as 1988 #1 amateur.
 An article in Ride Magazine commented: "What's left to say about a guy who ignored all established limits and redefined vert riding – at age 15[?]".
 In 1989 he won the first contest he entered as a professional and took home a $2,200 check, after winning the amateur contest of the day, taking the year title in the amateur class.